wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

-Kibana can be installed on a dedicated node or along with Elasticsearch.
+Wazuh dashboard can be installed on a dedicated node or along with Wazuh indexer.

 - Hardware recommendations